Bloomberry Research · Technical Report · Version 1.0

 Definitions

 Words and phrases that appear at elevated frequency in AI-generated text relative to human writing.
-Sorted by frequency, high to low.
+Several entries — including delve, showcasing, and underscores — are independently validated by Kobak et al. (2025) with frequency ratios up to 28× pre-LLM baselines.

 at its coreAll modelsFraming phraseVery High